Frequently Asked Questions

 Yes, our graduates all receive an accredited diploma.
-We are accredited by the Florida Council of Private Schools and are an AdvancEd/SACS Candidate School.
-Students applying to a four-year college must complete the coursework for the College Preparatory Diploma.
+We are AdvancEd/SACS/Cognia Accredited.
+Students applying to a four-year college must complete the coursework for the 24-credit College Preparatory Diploma.
 Many of our students qualify for Bright Futures Scholarships.
 For more information on Bright Futures, click here.

 Those interested in a two-year college or vocational school will need a General High School Diploma.
 In nearly all cases, students who are not seeking our diploma will be able to transfer any credits earned at Palmetto Bay Academy to a traditional secondary school.

 Can students make up lost credits or graduate sooner?

 Yes, students can recapture lost credits or earn extra credits depending on how much time and effort they put into their classes.
 Because students can work at their own pace, they can complete extra classes if they are motivated to work harder.
 In addition, if students use their class time wisely, they should have much less homework than in a traditional school, freeing them to pursue other interests such as: sports, fine arts, community service or a part-time job.

 Book and Course Fees: $750